 Hall Estill’s Food & Agribusiness team understands the complex challenges faced by all parties who play a role in ensuring our nation’s food chain operates at maximum efficiency and is fully prepared to meet the demands of today’s national and global markets.

 From our offices in Oklahoma, Arkansas, Colorado and Tennessee, our attorneys provide multidisciplinary, seasoned counsel to clients from coast to coast.
-We deliver a comprehensive suite of services to those seeking innovative financing and leasing solutions to support their production, operations and inventory requirements, as well to investors and lending institutions that rely on our advice to identify opportunities and carefully structure transactions in the agribusiness space.
+We deliver a comprehensive suite of services to those seeking innovative financing and leasing solutions to support their production, operations and inventory requirements, as well as to investors and lending institutions that rely on our advice to identify opportunities and carefully structure transactions in the agribusiness space.

 Hall Estill attorneys understand that financial institutions often strive to cross-sell multiple financing vehicles that may need to be documented within a single event.
 Skilled in these types of arrangements, we execute transactions smoothly, without encouraging unnecessary technical or academic debate that can increase costs and impair customer relationships.